crate/crash/docs/getting-started.rst

 Queries are autocompleted as you type:

 .. image:: autocomplete.png
-    :alt: A screenshot of Crash after executing a query
+    :alt: A screenshot of Crash while typing a query

 Once you have entered your query, hit :kbd:`Enter` to run.